TayThorian/MasterBookVault/README.md

 - ICE2900 - Moria The Dwarven City
 - ICE2600 - Northern Mirkwood, The Wood-Elves Realm
 - ICE2000 - Middle-earth Role Playing, 2nd Edition - Collector's Edition
+- ICE2700 - Southern Mirkwood - Haunt of the Necromancer
+- ICE3600 - Dunland and the Southern Misty Mountains
+- ICE3200 - Lorien & The Halls of the Elven Smiths
+- ICE8107 - Woses of the Black Wood
 - GCP-RMU-001 - Rolemaster Unified - Core Law
 - GCP-RMU-002 - Rolemaster Unified - Spell Law
+## ICE8060
+- ICE8060 - Erech and the Paths of the Dead
 ## Monte Cook Games
 - MCG361 - The Glimmering Valley
 - MCG004 - Ninth World Bestiary